sarathsnair/img-alter/README.md

  `<script src="bower_components/img-alter/img-alter.js" type="text/javascript"></script>`
 ### 4) Invoke API
+Once the page load completes, Invoke

+> `ImageAlter.fillImageAltTags({apiKey:"xxxxxxxxxxxxx"})`

-Once the page load completes, Invoke `ImageAlter.fillImageAltTags({apiKey:"xxxxxxxxxxxxx"})`, which will replace the alternative attribute of images with the caption.
+This will replace alternative attribute of all images with its caption.
 Replace `xxxxxxxxxxxxx` with your own API Key.

 ## Sample Images with Captions